QGIS Trigger Workflow for Madagascar#

 Functionality of the Trigger Workflow#

 The entire trigger workflow will be run in a QGIS model, which automates the spatial analysis for assessing the impact of tropical cyclones.
-It integrates cyclone storm track data with administrative boundaries, population data, infrastructure, and service locations to identify and quantify affected areas and resources.
+It integrates cyclone storm track data with administrative boundaries, population data, infrastructure, and service locations to identify and quantify exposed areas and resources.

 Trigger Input Data#

-For the trigger mechanism to work properly we currently use different datasets: data that we assume to be fixed in the near term, and variable data which describe the datasets that will be checked for triggering on a regular basis depending on the occurrence of anticipated cyclone events.
+For the trigger mechanism to work properly we currently use different datasets: data that we assume to be static in the near term, and variable data which describe the datasets that will be checked for triggering on a regular basis depending on the occurrence of anticipated cyclone events.

 Fixed Data#